StevieSimsII/AiNewsDaily/GITHUB_ACTIONS_STATUS.md

 1. **You run the OneClickUpdate.ps1 script**:
    - It collects new articles
    - It prepares the docs directory with the web app files
-   - It commits and pushes changes to GitHub (either main or master branch)
+   - It commits and pushes changes to GitHub (master branch)

 2. **GitHub detects the push**:
    - GitHub Actions reads your workflow file (`.github/workflows/deploy-github-pages.yml`)